lornevgreen/CloudBank-V2/README.md

 If the payment failed because of:
 1. Not enough authentic CloudCoins were included.
-2. Not enough RAIDA were contacted to complete the transaction
+2. Not enough RAIDA were contacted to complete the transaction.
-3. Receiver did not connect or lost contact.
+3. The receiver did not connect or lost contact.
 Note that there still may be some change or CloudCoins that were not sent to the receiver being returned.

 ```http
 {